peterjbrown519/dirng/README.rst

 #####
 Usage
 #####
 Explicit examples are provided in */examples/*.
 Here we review the main structure of the package and look at a general script demonstrating its usage.
 Those looking for a quick start can skip straight to that script_.
-Objects
+For full details on functionality please see the comments within the module files.

+Classes
 -------
-There are
+There are three classes in dirng.

+1.	**Game**

+	*Description*

+		A *Game* object represents a nonlocal game which will be played by the untrusted devices.

+	*Attributes*

+		- name: Name of the game.
+		- score: Expected score achieved by the devices.
+		- delta: Width of confidence interval about the expected score.
+		- matrix: Matrix representing the coefficients of the Bell-expression.
+Matrix is written in `CG-form`_.

+**Still under construction**

-.. _script:: >>> Hello
+.. _script: Hello

+..
+Footnote the cg-form and explain usage.